Photography Tips

-Exploring 20 Creative Portrait Ideas by a Professional Photographer
+20 Creative Portrait Ideas From a Pro Photographer

 Twenty portrait techniques from Chris McCarthy's South Shore work — environmental, silhouette, low-key, motion blur, and more — with notes from real sessions.